-10. Building a family tree or getting in touch with estranged family members can be hard.
+10. Building a family tree or getting in touch with long-lost relatives can be hard.
 But you may be able to build some rapport with other family members and get some information.

 11. Are you looking for someone from high school?
 Try getting in touch with other high school friends.
 They may have stayed in contact with the person you want to reconnect with, even if you didn’t.